Kraft Heinz bids $143 billion for Unilever in global brand grab

 Brexit pushed down the value of the pound, raising the cost of producing consumer goods in Britain and straining relations between the country's retailers and suppliers.

-For Kraft, its move comes as low interest rates and cheap debt have fuelled big cross-border deals, making it the busiest start to the year for M&A activity on record.
+For Kraft, its move comes as low interest rates and cheap debt have fueled big cross-border deals, making it the busiest start to the year for M&A activity on record.

 Still, investors will look at Kraft-Heinz's own track record of boosting sales when evaluating whether they can help Unilever cope with its own slowed growth.
 Kraft's sales fell 3.8 percent to $6.86 billion in the fourth quarter ending Dec.
 31, and its U.S. sales, which account for more than 70 percent of total sales, fell 3.1 percent to $4.84 billion.